Particular/docs.particular.net/nservicebus/azure-storage-queues/configuration.md

 ### Via the configuration API

-In Versions 7 and below the default settings can be overriden only using configuration API:
+In Versions 7 and below the default settings can be overridden only using configuration API:

 snippet:AzureStorageQueueConfigCodeOnly